taubmann/markdown-extra-editor/README.md

 * Markdown is beautiful and easily to understand
 * WYSIWYM is way more suitable for distraction-free writing (don’t waste time formatting your text while writing)
-* no Incompatibilities between strange file formats from strange companies
+* no Incompatibilities between strange file formats from strange companies ;-)

 *[WYSIWYM]: "What you see is what you mean"

 #### Why use your Browser as Editor?

+* edit online-Texts (Editor integrated in a CMS)
 * Spellcheck on Textareas is integrated
 * also usable as Offline-Editor (see Tips) and saving online possible
 * mostly your Browser is open anyway ;-)
 * no additional Installation required

 ### Credits